Kane's 50th England goal rescues draw with Germany

 Only a fine stop by Pickford prevented Mueller marking his 114th international appearance with a goal.

-Neuer again came to Germany's rescue with another superb save to deny Kane from close range.
+Neuer again came to Germany's rescue with another excellent save from Kane's close-range effort.

 However, there was no denying England's captain who sent Neuer the wrong way from the spot.